xlol12x/Teamsoftware/README.md

 ## Installation

-For Windows it is recommended to clone this branch, download the dependencies and run the python file `hand-signs.py`.
+For Windows it is recommended to clone this branch, download the requirements, see `requirements.txt` and run the python file `hand-signs.py`.
 For Linux see the main branch.